 There aren’t many people awake right now and those that are, are cranky from being underway for over 100 days.

-I’ve learned to avoid eye contact because for now, it’s met with scowls since I arrived fresh from land a few days ago.
+If I make eye contact I'm met with scowls since I arrived fresh from land a few days ago.

-So, I keep to myself and it feels like I’m in my own little world out here, away from the confines of the landlubbing world, away from my unhealthy cycle, my routine, I am free.
+I keep to myself and it feels like I’m in my own little world out here, away from the confines of the landlubbing world, away from my unhealthy cycle, away from my routine, I am free.

-Out there, on land, I am judged.
-I am at risk of falling into the cycle.
+Out there, on land, I'm at risk of falling into the cycle.

 Out there I can’t feel or hear the wise, confident inner voice that I started hearing in church that day.